Wavyness/sphinx/README.md

 ![Screenshot](https://github.com/Wavyness/sphinx/blob/master/doc/screenshots/coverage_results/coverage_new_jobsarguments.png)

 Explanation:
 The coverage got improved by 100%.
 We achieved this by implementing the instrumentation to the jobs_argument.
-With this, we could see for which specific inputs the branches could be hit.
+With this we could see for which specific inputs the branches could be hit.
 The branches would be hit when the parameter is equal to "auto".
 If it is not equal to "auto" it would go either go to branch_3 if jobs is smaller or equal to 0, or branch_4 if it is bigger than 0.
-Based on this we could add test cases where the inputs are auto, 123 and 0.
-Based on this we added asserts based on the correct values.
+Based on this we could add testcases where the inputs are auto, 123 and 0.
+Based on this we added asserts based on the correct values/output.
+Due to the use of argparse.argumentTypeError you can see a error when the instrumentation hits branch_3.
+This however shows that it indeed hits the third branch.

 Test 2 `test_run_make_mode.py`
 Link to commit of the new/enhanced test: [here](https://github.com/Wavyness/sphinx/commit/fb1b43c45a221e09c32b29a2425fb5f57bcf4b32)